alexRyan719/playground-m6n8d6vt/MD/seen_in_the_wild.md

 of a job trying to pose as someone else.
 AKA Catfishing.
 The "lady" also tried to do it with a coffee cup by buying a coffee somewhere and photoshopping my alias of "a-Rye" on the coffee cup.
 I just stopped responding and reported the OF profile and explained that I think that profile was stealing content from other creators.

+# Groypers

+This is more a concern of communication and proper censorship.
+If you can discuss any topic long enough with a Groyper, there is usually SOME common ground.
+Careful engaging, try to engage with respect even when none is shown.
+After a while, they almost always (as we all would) simmer down to respectful dialogue.